nonso-chiagunye/jenkins-bridgecrew/README.md

 ## 1. GitHub WebHook

 First, ensure the jenkins server is accessible from the internet.
-In my 'configuration', jenkins is behind a firewall while I used load balancer to listen for traffic from the internet.
+In my *infrastructure*, jenkins is behind a firewall while I used load balancer to listen for traffic from the internet.

 Login to GitHub -> select the repo for the project -> click Settings -> Webhook -> Add Webhook. <br>
 **Url**: < your_jenkins_url >:< port >/github-webhook/ <br>